Surjectivity of differential operators and linear topological invariants for spaces of zero solutions: Conditions for -convexity

 \begin{theorem} Let $P$ be a polynomial with principal part $P_m$ and let $X\subseteq\R^n$ be open.
 Moreover, let $W\neq\{0\}$ be a subspace of $\R^n$ such that $d_X$ satisfies the minimum principle in $x+W$ for every $x\in\R^n$. \begin{itemize} \item[i)] If $\{x\in\R^n;P_m(x)=0\}\subseteq W^\perp$ then $X$ is $P$-convex for supports. \item[ii)] If $\{x\in\R^n;\sigma_P(x)=0\}\subseteq W^\perp$ then $X$ is $P$-convex for singular supports. \end{itemize} \end{theorem}

-$P$-convexity for supports for polynomials for which the zero set of its principal part is contained in a non-trivial subspace of $\R^n$ was also considered by Zachmanoglou \cite{Zachmanoglou}.
-In order to proof Theorem \ref{minimal sufficient} we first give a useful characterization of when $d_X$ satisfies the minimum principal in every affine subspace parallel to a given subspace $W$.
+With $W=\R^n$ part i) of the above theorem gives a new proof of the well-known result that for elliptic $P$ every open set $X\subseteq\R^n$ is $P$-convex for supports. $P$-convexity for supports for polynomials for which the zero set of its principal part is contained in a non-trivial subspace of $\R^n$ was also considered by Zachmanoglou \cite{Zachmanoglou}.
+In order to prove Theorem \ref{minimal sufficient} we first give a useful characterization of when $d_X$ satisfies the minimum principal in every affine subspace parallel to a given subspace $W$.
 Therefore, we introduce the following notion.